• Art magazine

 Without accessibility, people with disabilities are systematically excluded from the art business

-photo of DC Studio, via FreePik
+Photo by DC Studio, via Freepik

 Disadvantages in the application process

-Asymmetrical balance of power
+Asymmetrical power relations

-Missing role models and hardly companions
+Lack of role models and hardly any companions

-Incidentally, you can find works by the visual artist Dirk Sorge here: Dirk Sorge: Works .
+You can find works by the visual artist Dirk Sorge here: Dirk Sorge: Works .

 Precarious financial situation